20lives/dmote/doc/options-main.md

 ### Parameter `tweaks`

 Additional shapes.
 This is usually needed to bridge gaps between the walls of the key clusters.

-The expected value here is an arbitrarily nested structure starting with a list.
-Each item in the list can follow one of the following patterns:
+The expected value here is an arbitrarily nested structure starting with a map of names to lists.

+The names at the top level are arbitrary but should be distinct and descriptive.
+Their only technical significance lies in the fact that when you combine multiple configuration files, a later tweak will override a previous tweak if and only if they share the same name.

+Below the names, each item in each list can follow one of the following patterns:

 - A leaf node.
 This is a tuple of 1 to 4 elements specified below.
 - A map, representing an instruction to combine nested items in a specific way.
 - A list of any combination of the other two types.
-This type exists at the top level and as the immediate child of each map node.
+This type exists at the second level from the top and as the immediate child of each map node.

 Each leaf node identifies a particular named feature of the keyboard.
 It’s usually a set of corner posts on a named (aliased) key mount.
 These are identical to the posts used to build the walls, but this section gives you greater freedom in how to combine them.
 The elements of a leaf are, in order: